Xandowski/crud-django/README.md

-# A crud in Django using docker
+# Sample docker django project with postgres and adminer

 clone the repository